Promote a Sustainable Environment

 Des Plaines River Watershed Workgroup

-The County is participating in the newly formed Des Plaines River Watershed Workgroup (DRWW), which consists of a diverse coalition of stakeholders that are committed to working together to improve water quality in the Des Plaines River and its tributaries in a cost effective manner in order to meet Illinois Environmental Protection Agency (IEPA) requirements.
-The DRWW is governed by bylaws, an elected executive board, and a voting, dues-paying membership.
+The Des Plaines River Watershed Workgroup (DRWW) has elected an executive board and appointed committee chairs.
+The DRWW consists of 16 agencies and four associate members that are committed to working together to improve water quality in the Des Plaines River and its tributaries in a cost effective manner to meet Illinois Environmental Protection Agency (IEPA) requirements.
+The DRWW is in the process of developing a comprehensive monitoring plan.
+The group also has a new website.